Education, reconciliation and reflection

 This page will be updated on an ongoing basis with resources that will help us achieve the aims of education, reconciliation and reflection.

-We acknowledge that we are situated on the traditional land of the Anishinaabeg People.
-The Anishinaabeg include the Ojibwe, Odawa, and Potawatomi Nations, collectively known as the Three Fires Confederacy.
-We also acknowledge that the Wendat and the Haudenosaunee Nations have also walked on this territory over time.
+As visitors on this land, the Town of Bradford West Gwillimbury acknowledges that the land on which we gather today is the traditional territory of the Anishinaabek Nation, which includes Ojibwe, Odawa and Potawatomi Nation, collectively known as the Three Fires Confederacy.
+We recognize that the Huron-Wendat, Chippewa and Haudenosaunee Nations have walked on this territory over time.

 In times of great change, we recognize more than ever the importance of honouring Indigenous history and culture and are committed to moving forward in the spirit of reconciliation, respect and good health with all First Nation, Métis and Inuit people.